 Video Game Tester\Qa Tester

-Game testers don’t just play video games to find bugs, but they give feedback on how well a game plays, flows, and overall how much fun it is to play.
-After the initial game design, you’ll have the first crack at shaping the game to a more fun and player-friendly format.
+Game testers don’t just play video games to find bugs; they also give feedback on how well a game plays, flows, and is overall fun to play.
+After the initial game design, you’ll have the first crack at shaping the game into a more fun and player-friendly format.

 Technical Support Specialist

 No game is perfect, so if you want to be involved with helping people and video games, you can become a technical support specialist.
-Help users when things go wrong and get them back on their gaming way.
+Help users when something goes wrong and get them back on track with their gaming.